 Health services also play a role in public health status.
 The availability of affordable health care, adequate tools and drugs, the competence of health personnel is an important factor.

-Currently, there are still many remote areas that are not covered by health services.
-Some cases experienced by pregnant women who were late in receiving treatment because of the far location of health services.
+Currently, there are still many remote areas that are not affordable by health services.
+Some cases experienced by pregnant women who were late in receiving treatment because the distance between her house and the location of health services was far away.